 The Guild of Friends of St. Lawrence’s was formed in 1962.
 The main objects of the Guild are to assist in the preservation and maintenance of the church and churchyard so that it will remain a centre of spiritual activity for future generations.

 The Guild runs several Guided Tours of the church during the spring/summer.
 Tours start at 3pm, and cost £3 (children free) and all proceeds go to the upkeep of the church.
-The final Guided Tours of 2018 will be on the following dates:
+The next Guided Tours will be in Spring 2020 – Watch this space!